 "If you believe in such things."
 Remi said.
 "Which I don't."

-"Just grab the flashlight and the camera and lets go."
+"Just grab the flashlight and the camera, will you."

-Roland grabbed his daughter by the shoulder and gently turned her around.
+Her father grabbed her by the shoulder and gently turned her around.
 "You didn't."
 He kissed her on the forehead.
 "There's something eerie in the town, Rem, I know it.
 Believe me."